DhruvrajSinhZala24/BlockiFy/README.md

 # BlockiFy - Crypto Landing Page
-A simple and stylish front-end landing page for a fictional crypto trading platform called **BlockiFy**, built using HTML, CSS, and JavaScript.
+A simple and stylish front-end responsive landing page for a fictional crypto trading platform called **BlockiFy**, built using HTML, CSS, and JavaScript.

 ## 🚀 Features
 - **Hero Section:** A bold introduction with a CTA button.